List of films based on DC Comics publications

 DC Comics is one of the largest and oldest American comic book publishers.
 It produces material featuring numerous well-known superhero characters, including Superman, Batman, Wonder Woman, Green Lantern, The Flash, Aquaman, and Green Arrow.
 Most of this material takes place in a shared fictional universe, which also features teams such as the Justice League, the Suicide Squad, and the Teen Titans.

 Film adaptations based on DC Comics properties have included serials, live action and animated feature films, direct-to-video releases, television films, and documentary films.

 Live-action films

 Feature films

-All films produced by DC Studios, formerly DC Films, along with Man of Steel and Batman v Superman: Dawn of Justice, are set in the DC Extended Universe (DCEU) unless otherwise noted.
-Future installments will be set in the DC Universe (franchise).
+Live-action feature films produced by DC Studios are set within the DC Universe (DCU) unless otherwise noted.